 Billing is done once a month, and payments will be made online through our UMarket Account.
 A statement of your account balance or a receipt will be sent to the email address(es) provided in your paperwork during the admissions process.
-Tuition is due on the 7th of each month, in full.
+Tuition is due by the 7th of each month, in full.
+Any payments not received by the 7th will be subject to a late fee of \$25.00.

-Tuition is based on child to teacher ratios for the classroom your child is enrolled in.
-At BioKids, there are three different ratios/classrooms: Infants (1:4), Toddlers (1:6), and Preschool (1:10).
-Upon move up and progression to the next group, the Director will change your rate upon the first full billing cycle following your child's official move-up date, not upon their transition to the next class as they're still considered in the enrollment.
+Tuition is based on ratios for the classroom your child is enrolled in.
+Upon move up and progression to the next group, the Director will change your rate upon the first full billing cycle following your child's official move-up date, not upon their transition to the next class as they're still considered in the current classroom ratios.
 If you're unsure of this date, please check with your child's teacher or ask the Director of BioKids.